 Post selection, the company assign roles and responsibilities to the selected candidates.
 It is the most crucial stage because the wrong placement of candidates may hamper the firm’s productivity.

 Placement is the assignment of work to the selected candidates.
-It ensures placing the Right Job to the Right Candidate.
+It ensures placing the Right Candidate in the Right Job.

 Step 5: Training and Development